Linear Actuator

 Don't forget to re-tighten the set screw on the bi-directional joint.

-The final step will be completed later when the bed frame is powered on.
+Securing the top of the rail will be completed later when the bed is powered on.

 This step will be repeated when the bed is operational to remind you to complete it.